SELF-Technology/self-chain-public/README.md

 This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.

-### Open Source Philosophy
+### Open Source Philosophy: The People's Chain

-We believe in radical transparency with pragmatic security:
+We believe in radical transparency with pragmatic security.
+As everyone should own and control their own data, we believe that everyone should be able to help construct and verify the chain.

 **Open Source Components**:
 - ✅ Core blockchain protocol